 Before jumping right into life expectancy, let’s get to know our furry friend!
+We’ll also touch on the lifespan differences between males and females a little later on.
 The Rottweiler is also known as the Rottie, Rottweil Metzgerhund – Butcher’s Dog, or just simply the Rott.
 They are gentle, obedient, and all around good natured dogs.
 So the big question is, what is the life expectancy of the Rottweiler?
 Well, first we must understand what a Rottweiler really is and where they came from.

 The Rottweiler was first believed to have been a descendant of the ancient Roman drover dog, which means they were herding dogs, a stock dogs, or working dogs.
 In other words, they have been man’s helpers for many years.
 They are believed to be kin to the Italian Mastiff, or just simply the Mastiff in general.